MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

 | Windows tablet or PC |      10       |     1366 x 768 resolution (720p) |

 Customer engagement apps running on a web browser on an iOS or Android tablet provides a similar experience to using it with a web browser on your desktop or laptop computer.
-However, some features are not available on the mobile app or mobile web browser, including:
+However, some features aren't available on the mobile app or mobile web browser, including:

 - Pinch and zoom